jason-davey/studio/PLAYBOOK.md

 - **AI Content Suggestions (for A & B):** Use the "✨ Suggest with AI" buttons to get AI-generated ideas for Hero copy.
 These suggestions will be tailored if you've provided text in the "Campaign Focus" field.
 - **Local Configuration Management (for A/B Hero Variants):**
     - You can save the current state of Version A or B (headline, sub-headline, CTA, and campaign focus) locally.
     - Enter a name in "Save Version ...
-Content As:" and click "Save Content".
+Hero Content As:" and click "Save Hero Content".
     - Saved configurations appear in the "Managed A/B Hero Configurations" list, allowing you to load them back into the forms or delete them.
 - **JSON Generation:** The tool automatically generates the JSON string for `heroConfig` for Version A and B. You can **Copy** or **Download** this JSON from within each Version's card.
 This is what you'll use in Firebase.
 - **Preview A/B Versions:** Click "Render A/B Versions for Preview".
 This opens the `/landing-preview` page.
-    - Currently, this button passes only Hero configurations.
+    - Currently, this button passes Hero configurations from Step 4 to create two page blueprints for the preview.
 The `/landing-preview` page is capable of showing two full landing page versions (all sections) if two complete `PageBlueprint` JSON objects are passed via URL.
 Future updates to Step 4 will enable sending full blueprint configurations.
 - Once satisfied, click "Proceed to Deployment Steps" or open the Step 5 accordion.

 ### 3.5.
 Step 5: Prepare for Deployment